ErikaJacobs/Personal-Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hi there!
 My name is Erika Jacobs, and I'm a data engineer and educator.

-Thank you for stopping by my webpage!
+Skills Include:
+* Python
+* SQL
+* AWS
+* Spark